-Trying to climb in Valorant’s Competitive matchmaking by yourself can be rough, so we’ve compiled the ultimate tier list to help you on your quest for Radiant!
+Trying to climb in Valorant’s Competitive matchmaking by yourself can be rough, so we’ve compiled the ultimate Agent tier list to help you along the quest for Radiant!

 Raze’s kit is doused with lethal abilities perfect for an S-tier rank among solo queue Agents.
 Riot meant for Valorant to be an aim-dominant shooter, with a secondary emphasis on utility disguised as abilities, but this Agent hits different.